This post provides tips to avoid gaining weight in the holiday season.

 - Chew slowly and don’t go for seconds.

-How not to gain weight at the office cocktail party
+How to navigate the office cocktail party

 The office holiday party is also a calorie bomb.
 Company, chatting, and not paying attention to how much you eat and what you eat work hand in hand.
 These small plates are a big trap and make you eat more than you want.
 Thus, going for the low calorie food is a good strategy and going either for a drink or a dessert is another helpful one.